One dead, one seriously injured in alleged DUI accident - Mash Viral

 “While she was detained, the suspect declared that she had a gun in her jacket.
 A semi-automatic pistol was removed from the left inner pocket of his jacket, ”according to the affidavit.

-The driver of the other vehicle, a man, was killed.
+The driver of the other vehicle, Ryan Muhlestein, 25, of Riverton, was killed.
 His passenger was taken to a local hospital in critical condition.
-The names of the victims were not revealed immediately.
+The passenger's name was not disclosed.

 The officer who arrested him reported that he smelled of alcohol on Miller's breath.